 - Do you believe all students can learn?

 - What goals do you have for your students?

 - What goals do you have for yourself?

 - What does it take to be a good teacher?

 - How do you incorporate new techniques, activities, curriculum, and technology into your teaching?

 Finally, work to combine your responses into one or two sentences that encapsulate your philosophy.
 Additionally, some teachers will expand on these sentences to include examples of how they plan to teach and implement the philosophy.

 We’ve gathered some teaching philosophy examples from our WeAreTeachers HELPLINE group as a launch point to your process:

-- I am always trying to turn my students into self-sufficient learners and to use their resources to figure it out instead of resorting to just asking someone for the answers. —Amy J.
+- I am always trying to turn my students into self-sufficient learners who use their resources to figure it out instead of resorting to just asking someone for the answers. —Amy J.

 - My philosophy is that ALL students CAN learn.
-Good educators meet all students’ differentiated learning needs to help all students meet their maximum learning potentials. —Lisa B.
+Good educators meet all students’ differentiated learning needs to help all students meet their maximum learning potential. —Lisa B.